Mastering the Stock Overview Tab

 The first thing you see when you land on the Overview tab is the price chart — a clean, interactive line chart showing the stock's price history.
 This is your context engine: before you look at any ratio, you want to know where this stock has been.

-The price chart with range buttons (3M / 1Y / 3Y / 5Y / 10Y) and metric toggle row above
+The price chart — time range buttons and metric toggle row above the chart

 Time Range Buttons